ExcitedPositron/ExcitedPositron.github.io/cz/_posts/2018-09-09-detectors-bubble-chamber-cz.md

 ---
-layout: post
+layout: postcz
-title:  "Bubble chamber"
+title:  "Bublinková komora"
 date:   2018-09-09
-excerpt: "Did physicists go too far when they filled their detectors with beer?"
+excerpt: "Zašli fyzikové příliš daleko, když začali lít pivo do detektorů?"
 sciencecz: true
-tag:
-- detectors
-- physics
-- particles
 comments: true
 feature: /assets/img/posts/2018-09-09-bubble/bubble1.jpg
-i18n-link: bubble-tr
 ---

-### Bubble chamber facts
+### Fakta o bublinkové komoře

-* Invented when: 1952
+* Vyvinuto: 1952
-* Invented by: Donald A. Glaser
+* Vynálezce: Donald A. Glaser
-* What it does: detects charged particles moving through the detector
+* Co to dělá: detekuje elektricky nabité částice procházející skrz detektor

+Bublinková komora ja super cool technologie.

 Bubble chambers are a really cool piece of technology.
 They allow us to observe elementary particles by eye (size of proton is about 1e-15 m).
 Even though we can't actually see the particle, we can see its trajectory.
 Bubble chamber (used in a magnetic field) can measure the particle's speed, mass and charge.